walmav/spire-katacoda/app-envoy/step3.md

-# Launch nginx
+# Deploy Customer Service

-nginx is being used to simulate an application with a JSON API that the `webapp` application uses to fetch data.
-An envoy proxy will be deployed in the next step to proxy requests from the webapp to nginx.
+Deploy NGINX serving static content to simulate Customer Service JSON API.
+The `webapp` application uses the JSON API to fetch data.
+We deploy Envoy proxy in the next step to proxy requests from the webapp to NGINX.

 `docker-compose up customer-service >customer-service.log &`{{execute}}